 Actual wear and model-specific factors impacting value.

 So, the auto future value prediction challenge creates risk.
 But why is this a particularly big deal today?
-In late 2021, the auto environment is significantly affected by the pandemic, and the supply chain impacted world.
+In late 2021, the auto environment is significantly affected by the pandemic and the supply chain-impacted world.
 As such, car supply is a big problem.
 As expected, when supply is constrained and demand is increasing, prices have nowhere to go but up.
-In fact, according to Experian, new-car values have increased from $33.7k in 2019 to $35.7k in 2021 or a 6% increase.
+In fact, according to Experian, new-car values have increased from $33.7k in 2019 to $35.7k in 2021.
+This is a 6% increase.
 Even more significantly, used cars have made a large percent increase, from $19k in 2019 to $24.8k in 2021, or a 30.5% increase!
 John Toohig, Head of Whole Loan Trading at Raymond James and closely tracks the auto finance market, makes an insightful comment that gets at the paradox facing many lessors:

 "Everyone seems to acknowledge that car values are nuts but at the same time they appear OK with paying those higher prices.
 Is that stimulus?
 Is that savings?
 Is that ultra low rates?
 Is that supply chain fear and related to our natural FOMO (Fear Of Missing Out)?
 Is that COVID concern pushing people to drive themselves in their commute instead of taking mass transit?
 It's likely all of that and none of that."

 So, if you have an existing book of leases, this is great news.
 The residual values are increasing significantly which means the current actual value of the lease likely exceeds the original estimated value.
 This is good news from an income standpoint as the bank can easily liquidate its residual car inventory and realize a gain.
 Some customers may decide to keep their car at the end of the lease, reducing the bank's residual inventory and processing costs.
 (3) (See this note for my thoughts on the applicable accounting standards.)